 Will you talk to my creditors?

 All of our counseling sessions are completely confidential.
+We don’t report anything to credit bureaus, individual creditors, or other parties without permission.
 We will only contact your creditors if you decide to begin a DMP, in order to set up your repayment plan.

 Should I tell my creditors I'm starting a debt management plan?